nattyemu/robofriends/README.md

-"To start the project:
+# To start the project

-Run npm install to install dependencies.
+npm install
-Run npm start to launch the application."
+npm run start